 First coined by Richard Yonck, the Emotion Economy is an overarching term used to describe the ecosystem customers and businesses are now engaged in that leverages incredible technological advancements beyond historical purchase patterns.
 As described by Sameet Gupte, “it’s always been important for businesses to understand their customers,” but now, more information and data can generate a more concrete and accurate snapshot of each consumer, down to anticipating what she may not just need, but feel.
 Think of the powerful data and insight Facebook can harness with the debut and implementation of their Reaction Buttons, and imagine the power of complementing a strong value proposition with an emotionally fulfilling message.
 The businesses that compete on this marketing plane are the ones winning in today’s competitive environment.
 For any company or brand seeking to further tap into existing and potential customers’ emotional banks, consider the following when developing a 2019 marketing plan:

 Whether your organization or brand is focused on B2B, B2C or somewhere in between, we predict 2019’s Emotion Economy can, and will, play a role in how you will market and message to your target audiences.
-If you’re interested in discussing how your organization’s branding and marketing efforts could be driven by sentimental support, drop me a line.
+Interested in discussing how your organization’s branding and marketing efforts could be driven by sentimental support, drop me a line.